stephananth/sortify/readme.txt

 python3 -i sortify.py

-If that is not working, make sure you have the dependencies installed and try before running it again:
+If that is not working, make sure you have the dependencies installed and try:

 pip install requests
 pip install spotipy (or go inside the spotipy directory and run: python3 -i setup.py install)